Henry G. Booker: Career and life

 Henry George Booker was born in 1910 in Barking, then in Essex but now in London, England.
 He went to Palmer's School in Grays, Essex and graduated from Cambridge University with a B.A. degree in applied and pure maths in 1933.
 He received Ph.D. from Cambridge in 1936 in ionospheric physics.
 Booker researched radio wave propagation as a Fellow of Christ's College, and continued this research as a visiting scientist at the Carnegie Institution's Department of Terrestrial Magnetism.

 During World War II, Booker headed theoretical research at the Telecommunications Research Establishment in England.
 He conducted further research into radio wave propagation for the Royal Air Force, which led to significant developments in the understanding of antennas.
 After the war, Booker returned to Christ's College to teach until 1948.
 Post-1948, Booker taught exclusively in the United States.
 He received U.S. citizenship in 1952.

-In 1965, Dr. Booker moved from Cornell to the University of California, San Diego, where he became the first Chair of the Department of Applied Electrophysics, later to become the Department of Electrical and Computer Engineering.
-He remained at UC, San Diego as Emeritus Professor until the day of his death.
+In 1965, Booker moved from Cornell to the University of California, San Diego, where he became the first chair of the department of applied electrophysics, later to become the department of electrical and computer engineering.
+He remained at UC, San Diego as emeritus professor until the day of his death.

-He died of complications from a brain tumor in La Jolla, California on November 1, 1988.
+He died of complications from a brain tumor in La Jolla, California, on November 1, 1988.